rust-lang/rfcs/text/0000-subslice-pattern-syntax.md

 If/when half-bounded ranges are supported in patterns, for better future compatibility we'll need to reserve `..PAT` as "rest of the list" in tuples and tuple structs as well, and avoid interpreting it as a range pattern in those positions.

+Note that ambiguity with unbounded ranges as they are used in expressions (`..`) already exists in variant `Variant(..)` and tuple `(a, b, ..)` patterns, but it's very unlikely that the `..` syntax will ever be used in patterns in the range meaning because it duplicates functionality of the wildcard pattern `_`.

 #### `..PAT` vs `PAT..`